Sri Lanka travel tips

 Natural history collection

-One section of the museum is dedicated to the flora and fauna of Sri Lanka.
-Specimens of exotic animals such as the Ceylon leopard and botanical illustrations show the natural diversity of the island.
+One area of the museum is dedicated to the Flora and fauna of Sri Lanka.
+Specimens of exotic Animals such as the Ceylon leopard and botanical illustrations show the natural diversity of the island.
 It is a fascinating insight into the flora and fauna that makes the country so special.

 Colonial relics